mohanmca/professional_certification/aws-dva-c02/aws_developer_02_compute_dva_c02_anki.md

 1. Select AMI
 2. InstanceType
 3. SecurityGroup
+   4. We can select SecurityGroup for a given template
 4. VPC (Select)
 5. Subnet (Select)
+   6. We can select multiple subject for a given template
 6. Shutdown Behavior
    1. Stop
    1. Terminate